The Miranda Family Scholarship at Skidmore College

 • Unique experiences with guest Theater Artists-in-Residence

-• Cohort activities and opportunities, including an annual Theater trip to NYC
+• Cohort activities and opportunities, which may include an annual Theater trip to NYC

-• Ongoing professional development programming and peer networking opportunities over the course of their junior and senior years, which are part of the larger network of Miranda Family Fellows
+• Ongoing professional development programming and peer networking opportunities over the course of their junior and senior years

 Fellowship Expectations: